programminghistorian/ph-submissions/en/drafts/originals/designing-a-timeline-tabletop-simulator.md

 Line 11 sets the font from 14pt to 7.5pt Arial, in black but unbolded.
 This sets the type for Line 12, which prints, for the relevant cards, the `FACT`, centred, below `YEAR`.
 Line 12 also directs nanDECK to wrap the text if it goes over the card's dimensions.

-Line 13 and 14 designate that the printed page will have the first six card fronts printed on one side, and the six backs on the other, in such a way that they will be aligned when printed duplex or double-sided.
+Line 13 and 14 designate that the printed page will have the first six card faces printed on one side, and the six backs on the other, in such a way that they will be aligned when printed duplex or double-sided.

 Once you have entered the script into the edit window, validated the script, and used the _Build_ button to create the deck, your results should look like this [`.pdf` image](https://github.com/programminghistorian/ph-submissions/blob/gh-pages/assets/designing-a-timeline-tabletop-simulator/Your-Timeline-Duplex-Printing-Result.pdf).